SAIF: Sparse Adversarial and Imperceptible Attack Framework: Ablation Studies

 \paragraph{Attack Sparsity.} To illustrate the importance of limiting the sparsity of attack using $\mathbf{s}$, we reformulate the problem to one constrained only over the perturbation magnitude.
 That is, we use the following objective for the untargeted attack:

 Similarly, we reframe the targeted attack by optimizing for the objective $D(\mathbf{p})_{adv}$ where,

-This is similar to a previous attack method that uses Frank-Wolfe for optimization \cite{chen2020frank}.
+This is similar to \citet{chen2020frank}'s attack method that uses Frank-Wolfe for optimization.

 Following Table \ref{tab:main-results}-\ref{tab:main-results-2}, we test the attack for various $\epsilon$ and report the results in Table \ref{tab:abl-results}.
-It is observed that in the absence of a sparsity constraint, the attack distorts all image pixels regardless of the constraint on magnitude.
-Moreover, such spatially `contiguous' perturbations are visible even at magnitudes as low as $\epsilon=10$ (see Figure \ref{fig:ablation-comp}).
+In the absence of a sparsity constraint, the attack distorts all image pixels regardless of the constraint on magnitude.
+Moreover, such spatially `contiguous' perturbations are visible even at magnitudes as low as $\epsilon=10$ (see Figure 4).
 By constraining the sparsity for SAIF attack, we ensure the adversarial perturbations stay imperceptible even at $\epsilon=255$, at which the non-sparse attack completely obfuscates the image.

-\paragraph{Loss formulation.} We also experiment with different losses, mainly the $\ell_2$-attack proposed by \cite{carlini2017towards}, but observe a decline in attack success.
+\paragraph{Loss formulation.} We also experiment with different losses, mainly the $\ell_2$-attack proposed by \cite{carlini2017towards}, but observe a decline in attack success (see Table \ref{tab:loss_formula} - we choose $\epsilon$ and $k$ for which SAIF achieves 100\% ASR in Table \ref{tab:main-results}.).
 A possible explanation for this behavior is that the loss formulation tries to increase the target class probability too aggressively, which makes the simultaneous optimization of $\mathbf{s}$ and $\mathbf{p}$ difficult.
-We also observe that this yields solutions closer to the constraint boundaries, which increases the attack visibility.
+We observe that this yields solutions closer to the constraint boundaries, increasing the attack visibility.